 Yellowstone Country Fly Fishing is a Montana fly fishing guide service based in Livingston, MT, right in the heart of Montana trout country.
 We offer a wide range of guided Montana fly fishing trips for experts and beginners alike.
-Our Montana fly fishing guides offer trips year-round whenever weather and water conditions allow, though of course the core season is from late March through October.
+Our Montana fly fishing guides offer trips year-round whenever weather and water conditions allow.

 The core of our business is drift boat and raft float fishing trips on the Yellowstone, Stillwater, Boulder, Lower Madison, and several other Montana rivers.
-We also run drift boat trips on a range of private ranch lakes for anglers who are willing to pay access fees in return for uncrowded water.
+For those seeking a unique boat-fishing experience, we also offer power boat fishing trips on area reservoirs and the Missouri River.

 We do not offer any prepackaged multi-day Montana fly fishing trips.
 Why not?
 Because we custom-plan all our trips, whether they’re a half-day in duration or involve fishing several rivers over several days.
 If you’re looking to plan out a multi-day trip, we’d love to help you put together a package that perfectly matches your party’s skills, goals, and interests.

 On the remainder of this page, we go over the principles we follow on our Montana fly fishing trips, our rates, and some general policies.
 You can also use the links in the gray menu to jump to detailed pages about all the different types of Montana fly fishing trips we run, to read our F.A.Q. and details on our policies, and to learn what you should plan to bring.